AhmerW/Socials/README.md

 # Socials
- Free to use social network, with no ads and hundreds of features.
+ Free to use social network with hundreds of features.